 - Sequential Boss: As opposed to the other bosses, which soak up a lot of hits, the final boss is three opponents strung together that go each down quickly.
 First two panthers who you face in melee, then a ninja who you throw your weapon at to take down, and finally the head of The Mafiya, who uses dual uzis.

-- Shaggy Dog Story: The hitman's rampage against the Russian mob after he destroys the police station.
+- Shaggy Dog Story: Jacket's rampage against the Russian mob after he destroys the police station.
 In the non-linear Playable Epilogue, it is shown that the evidence folder turns out to be a Red Herring to draw suspicion away from the actual organization who organized the hits on him and his girlfriend.
-In the final dream sequence, the Rooster Mask straight up tells the hitman that nothing he does from that point on will make any real difference.
+In the final dream sequence, the Rooster Mask straight up tells Jacket that nothing he does from that point on will make any real difference.